-Mr. Geeslin's private equity and venture capital experience, with a focus on technology sector companies, has given him an understanding of finance and of growth strategies, as well as experience in evaluating businesses in our company's industry, all ofwhich is very helpful to the Board of Directors.
+Mr. Geeslin's private equity and venture capital experience, with a focus on technology sector companies, has given him an understanding of finance and of growth strategies, as well as experience in evaluating businesses in our company's industry, all of which is very helpful to the Board of Directors.
 Mr. Geeslin has a keen business sense.
 Originally representing one of our company's initial investors, Mr. Geeslin has a long history with CommVault and its management, providing continuity to Board deliberations.
 Mr. Geeslin has held various public company directorships and brings that experience to the Board.

-Gary B. Smith has served as a director of our company since May 2004 and as our lead director since May 2006.
+Gary B. Smith has served as a director of our company since May 2004 and is chairman of our Nominations and Governance Committee.
+Prior to serving as chairman of our Nominations and Governance Committee, Mr. Smith served as our lead independent director.
 Mr. Smith is currently the president, chief executive officer and a director of Ciena Corporation, a global supplier of telecommunications networking equipment, software and services.
 Mr. Smith began serving as chief executive officer of Ciena in May 2001, in addition to his existing responsibilities as president and director, positions he has held since October 2000.
 Mr. Smith joined Ciena in November 1997, and previously served as the company's chief operating officer and senior vice president, worldwide sales.
 From 1995 through 1997, Mr. Smith served as vice president of sales and marketing for INTELSAT.
 He also previously served as vice president of sales and marketing for Cray Communications, Inc. Mr. Smith received his master's in business administration from Ashridge Management College, United Kingdom.
 Mr. Smith currently serves on the board of directors of Avaya Inc., as a commissioner for the Global Information Infrastructure Commission and is a member of the National Security Telecommunications Advisory Committee (NSTAC).

 Mr. Smith is an experienced chief executive officer of a company in the information technology industry.
 As such, he has leadership skills and industry experience, as well as perspectives on the operations, challenges and complex issues facing growing technology-based companies.
 He also has global sales and marketing experience which is useful to the Board.
 Mr. Smith's experience as a director of a public company also benefits the Board.
-The combination of his experience makes him well suited to serve as our company's lead independent director.
+The combination of his experience makes him well suited to serve as the chairman of our Nominations and Governance Committee.